jenpennen/jennycho/src/content/work/melodyai.md

 ## Background

-[**Develop For Good**](https://www.developforgood.org/) is a 501(c)(3) nonprofit organization dedicated to empowering underserved and underrepresented college students.
-Founded in March 2020 by Stanford students Mary Zhu and Amay Aggarwal, DFG was established to support nonprofits struggling with digital access during the COVID-19 pandemic.
-By providing opportunities to work on real-world technical projects for nonprofits, DFG aims to bridge the digital divide and promote meaningful volunteer experiences.
+[**Develop For Good (DFG)**](https://www.developforgood.org/) is a 501(c)(3) nonprofit organization dedicated to bridging the digital divide in the nonprofit sector and volunteerism by providing opportunities for underserved and underrepresented college students to build real-world technical products for nonprofits.

 ## Problem